Fujicracy/fuji-v1/README.md

 ```

 2. Deploy contracts
+- `packages/hardhat/artifacts` is created
-> `packages/hardhat/artifacts` will be created and contracts abis and addresses will be copied to `packages/hardhat/react-app/scr/contracts`
+- contracts abis and addresses are copied to `packages/react-app/src/contracts` and to `packages/bots/contracts`

 ```
 # in another terminal window